xyonox/file-organizer/README.md

 - Creates category folders automatically when they do not exist.
 - Supports images, videos, audio files, documents, archives, apps and installers.
 - Recognizes file extensions regardless of uppercase or lowercase letters.
+- Loads folder and extension mappings from `organizedFolders.json`.
+- Supports a dry-run mode that shows planned moves without changing files.
 - Leaves unsupported files and existing directories untouched.

 ## Requirements